Lounge Review

 As you walk up the stairs, you’re greeted by a stunning bar, surrounded by seating and with windows behind it.
 The views are much better than the first floor.

 The toilets are immediately to the left at the top of the stairs.
-Walk to the left or the right to access the back of the lounge, where the self-service food is and more seating, along with the private rooms.
+Walk to the left or the right to access the back of the lounge, where the self-service food is and more seating.

-There’s something about this lounge that makes it a very relaxing place.
+There’s something about this lounge that makes it a very relaxing space.
 It’s tastefully decorated with grey wood panelling on the outer walls.
 The seating is comfortable, and the layout means that most seats have a level of privacy.
+Qantas have produced a lounge that tickets a lot of boxes, without going over the top.

 Food and drink at the Qantas Lounge